 The inscription reads, ”Hail to you Prague!
 Brave the time and malice as you have resisted all the storms throughout the ages”.
 In part, the words refer to Prague escaping World War II bombings that destroyed many European cities.

 Municipal House has splendid concert halls including Smetana, Rieger, Palacky, Sladkovský, and Mayor.
 The Conductor Apartment has a unique panoramic view of the Prague Castle complex.
 Municipal House is definitely a “must see” for anyone visiting Prague.

-Smetana Hall is an architectural masterpiece, a mix of carved white stone and gold, illuminated by hundreds of lights, and with frescoes adorning the walls.
-The hall is the main place of work for the Prague Symphony Orchestra and the most important place for Prague’s concerts and music festivals.
+Smetana Hall is an architectural masterpiece!
+It’s a mix of carved white stone and gold illuminated by hundreds of lights.
+Magnificent frescoes adorn the walls.
+The hall is the main place of work for the Prague Symphony Orchestra and the most important place for concerts and music festivals.

 I have a ticket for a concert on the 25th!
 It will be a performance of beloved Czech composer Bedřich Smetana Die Moldau – a favorite symphony.
 Moldau is the German name for the Vltava River.
 Even with heavy rain it was a fantastic day exploring Municipal House.
 I learned so much!